Optimally fast incremental Manhattan plane embedding and planar tight span construction: Incremental construction algorithm

+Thus, $C\cup D$ is a rectangular complex, and therefore a hyperconvex space, containing $X$.
+Distances between pairs of points in $X\setminus\{s\}$ are represented accurately by the assumption that $C$ is the tight span of $X\setminus\{s\}$.
+Distances from strong attachment points in $C$ to $s$ are represented accurately by the construction of $D$, and from any other point within $C$, by Lemma~\ref{lem:rect-strong-attachments}, we can find a geodesic to $s$ that stays within $C$ until it reaches a local minimum of distance to $s$ (a strong attachment point) and then follows a geodesic in $D$ to $s$.
+Therefore, $C\cup D$ is a hyperconvex space into which $X$ is isometrically embedded.

-If all of these steps succeed, then $T\cup C$ is an injective space that contains all the points.
-Every point in $T\cup C$ either belongs to the tight span of the previously added points, or the tight span of $P\cup\{s\}$, so $T\cup C$ must equal the tight span of the point set with $s$ included.
+Finally, among hyperconvex spaces containing $X$, $C\cup D$ is minimal.
+For, every point in $C$ belongs to the tight span of $X\setminus\{s\}$ and therefore to the tight span of $X$.
+And, every point in $D$ belongs to the tight span of $P\cup\{s\}$ and therefore to the tight span of $C\cup\{s\}$, which coincides with the tight span of $(X\setminus\{s\})\cup\{s\}=X$. \end{proof}

-It remains to determine the two representative sites for any new bridge and the four representative sites for any new rectangular complex feature created by this algorithm, in order to be able to apply the distance formula in subsequent iterations.
-In the case of a bridge, one representative site is $s$ and the other can be any previously added site.
-In the case of a rectangle, three representative sites can be taken to be $s$ and the two endpoints of $P$; the fourth can be taken as any existing site that determines the distance from $s$ according to the distance formula at the fourth corner of the rectangle, a point of $P$ at which the distance from $s$ is a local maximum.
-Once these sites are determined for each feature, the algorithm terminates successfully.

-\begin{theorem} Suppose that a finite metric space $(X,d)$ has a planar tight span.
-Then this tight span can be represented as a rectangular complex with $O(n)$ features, and can be constructed by applying the algorithm described above to the points, one at a time in any order.
-The time to add each point is $O(n)$ and the total time to compute the overall tight span is $O(n^2)$. \end{theorem}